 The best material for a sun shirt is any type of fabric that is tightly woven and has a high thread count.
 Think polyester, nylon, or lightweight wool.
 The tight weave helps prevent UV rays from actually reaching your skin.
 However, the tighter the weave, the less breathable the shirt will be.

 Polyester is the most popular material used for sun shirts.
-It’s offers good sun protection, is breathable, and dries quickly.
-Many of the brands we tested incorporated some spandex or elastane into the shirts as well to give it some stretch.
+It offers good sun protection, is breathable, and dries quickly.
+Many of the brands we tested incorporated some spandex or elastane into the shirts as well to give them some stretch.

 Quick-Drying

 Be it from sweat, rain, or swimming, your sun shirt is likely to get wet at some point.
-Getting wet can potentially affect the shirts UPF rating, so you‘ll want one that dries out quickly.
-Polyester is known for its quick-drying properties with nylon coming it at a close second.
+Getting wet can potentially affect the shirt’s UPF rating, so you‘ll want one that dries out quickly.
+Polyester is known for its quick-drying properties with nylon coming in at a close second.

 Fit